-In the world of drinks — whether they are cocktails, mocktails, or even cold brew coffee, tonic water adds the perfect amount of bittersweet flavor to just about anything.
-The blacklight-friendly quinine inside was originally used to cure malaria, but its bitterness was unpalatable.
-British soldiers in colonial India mended their taste buds by adding carbonated water and sugar.
+In the wide world of potables — whether they are the potent kind such as cocktails or the non-potent sort such as mocktails or even cold brew coffee, tonic water adds the perfect amount of bittersweet flavor to just about anything.
+The main ingredient in tonic water, quinine, is a blacklight-friendly medicine that was originally used to cure malaria (though it is no longer the leading recommended cure).
+We arrived at our current state of tonic water because British soldiers in colonial India mended their taste buds by adding carbonated water and sugar.

 Tonic water lays its claim to fame with its gin pairings but it can brighten up spirits and non-alcoholic drinks as well.
 Brands typically use artificial sweetener, high fructose corn syrup, or sugar to tame the quinine, but they’re starting to have a little fun with earthy and citrusy additions.